 It’s always a good time to be active.
 Whether you are working out in the summer or in the winter, there are times when you feel very achy.
 There are several things you can do to prevent this.
 With a few quick tips, you can reduce workouts’ aches and pains.

 As you know what you consume has a direct effect on your health, performance, and your mood.
 If you are dealing with delayed onset muscle soreness (DOMS), which is a dull, aching pain experienced 24 to 72 hours after exercise, you should fuel your body properly.
 There are many foods and supplements that can help you ameliorate the effects of training.
 This will give your body what it needs so your muscles recover.

-A basic way to reduce workouts’ aches and pains this summer is by staying hydrated.
+A basic way to reduce workouts’ aches and pains is to stay hydrated.
 You may need to hydrate more during the hot weather as you’ll be sweating more and losing electrolytes faster.
 For this reason, it’s best to always keep a refillable bottle with you.
+But even if the weather is cold, you can be dehydrated by not drinking enough water.
 A simple method of assessing hydration is via urine color (your urine’s color should be light yellow) and your thirst (being thirsty means that you are already dehydrated and had significant fluid losses).

 The Strength and Conditioning Journal has several recommendations for fluid replacement before, during, and after exercise:

 - You should drink 17- 20 oz of fluid 2- 3 hrs before working out and another 8 oz 20- 30 min before starting your workout.

 - Shorter duration exercise bouts (<1 hour) require that athletes replace fluid losses by drinking 7- 10 oz of water every 20 minutes